David Dumars

-David Dumars (born January 21, 1957) is a former American football defensive back who played three seasons in the United States Football League with the Denver Gold and Birmingham Stallions.
-He was drafted by the New York Jets in the twelfth round of the 1980 NFL Draft.
+David Dumars (born January 21, 1957) is an American former professional football defensive back who played three seasons in the United States Football League (USFL) with the Denver Gold and Birmingham Stallions.
+He was selected by the New York Jets in the twelfth round of the 1980 NFL draft.
 He played college football at the Northeast Louisiana University and attended Natchitoches Central High School in Natchitoches, Louisiana.

-Early years
+Early life

 Dumars played high school football and basketball for the Natchitoches Central High School Chiefs.
 He is an older brother of Joe Dumars, who played professional basketball for the Detroit Pistons of the NBA.

 College career

 Dumars played for the Northeast Louisiana Indians from 1975 to 1979.
 He first played wide receiver for the Indians before converting to defensive back.

 Professional career

-Dumars was selected by the New York Jets with the 317th pick of the twelfth round in the 1980 NFL Draft.
+Dumars was selected by the New York Jets with the 317th pick of the twelfth round in the 1980 NFL draft.
 He played for the Montreal Alouettes from 1980 to 1981.
 He was a member of the New York Jets during the 1982 off-season.
 He was released by the team on September 7, 1982.
 He played for the Denver Gold from 1983 to 1984.
 He played for the Birmingham Stallions in 1985.